An In-Depth Look at the Fed's Balance Sheet

-Ten years ago, the Federal Reserve, the central bank of the United States, launched the first of several rounds of Quantitative Easing in response to the Global Financial Crisis, which drastically increased the size of its balance sheet.
+Ten years ago, the U.S. Fed launched the first of several rounds of Quantitative Easing in response to the Global Financial Crisis.
+This drastically increased the size of its balance sheet.
 Since then, the Fed has been looking to roll back this expansion in an effort to “normalise” monetary policy.
-A good time to take a closer look.px.gif
+Let's see what this looks like.px.gif

-As always, the St. Louis Fed's economic data portal FRED is the place to go.
-FRED provides a wealth of economic data, easily accessible from within R and other languages.
+As always, the St. Louis Fed's economic data portal FRED is the place to go for all things data.
+FRED offers a treasure trove of economic information, easily accessible from within R and other programming languages.

 fed.area.png